rsoetirto/rsoetirto/README.md

 I just started my coding journey last year (2023), here is my coding journey.

 **Fun facts about me:**

-I'm both a Trojan and a Bruin
+I'm both a Trojan and a Bruin!

 I graduated with a B.A in English and Professional Writing from UCLA (2022)